36 Things to Do in Connecticut This January Last Updated: January 2023

-10. Follow the footsteps of the Gilmore Girls.
+11. Follow the footsteps of the Gilmore Girls.
 If you're a fan of Rory, Lorelai and Luke, check out the real inspiration for the fictitious town here in Connecticut.

 Food and Drink Adventures

-17. Dine fireside.
+18. Dine fireside.
 Toast the cold days and nights hearthside.
 From pubs and shoreline inns to fine dining, warm up to these destinations.

-19. Sample some chocolate.
+20. Sample some chocolate.
 Valentine’s Day will be here before we know it, and what better way to tell people you love them than with some chocolate?
 Take a trip down the Chocolate Trail to find the best goodies (and treat yourself while you’re at it!).

-25. Visit world-class aquariums.
-Find sharks in the big tanks, enormously endearing African penguins, beluga whales and a 4-D Theater at Mystic Aquarium.
-And at the Maritime Aquarium in South Norwalk, get up close and personal at the shark and rey touch tank, and catch a nature-themed movie at The IMAX Theatre.
+26. Visit world-class aquariums.
+Find sharks in the big tanks, enormously endearing African penguins, beluga whales, and more at Mystic Aquarium.
+And at the Maritime Aquarium in South Norwalk, get up close with other marine life friends.

 Rest and Relaxation

-28. Find some small-town charm.
+31. Find some small-town charm.
 Discover Connecticut’s winter wonders when you stroll, shop, dine or stay in one of its picturesque towns.
 Capture the beauty on your camera when you stop by some winter gems.